swimmingly/yodrew.github.io/_pages/darkness-conjecture/project.md

 * Superhomeless mobile shelter/furnishing kits for living in style as a permanent camper (idea from Laservida Arts Collective, Las Vegas, NV)
 * $500 portable shelter kits and the hydraulic transmission-equipped bicycles and carts to move them.
 * color-balanced LED lamps and flashlights
-* web-based credit clearing system (Thomas Grecos idea)
+* web-based credit clearing system (Thomas Greco's idea)
 * gravity powered motor (old design, new materials)

 other needful designs---including those of others---consonant with the strifeless approach to be developed, crowdfunded, and offered until everyone functions so well we no longer need them